Ozlojemo/Data-_Analysis_Projects/GDPR_violations/Readme.md

 v)Storage limitation: Personal data must be kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.

 vi)Integrity and confidentiality: Personal data must be processed in a manner that ensures appropriate security, including protection against unauthorized or unlawful processing and against accidental loss, destruction, or damage.

+### 4.Document your understanding of challenges (Prepare a slide providing context to your potential audience) faced in Kenya when it comes to effective implementation of the DPA.

+I will prepare a slide with below content

+Slide Title: Challenges in Effective Implementation of Data Protection Act in Kenya

+Slide Content:

+Introduction:

+Briefly explain the importance of data protection and privacy regulations in Kenya.
+Lack of Awareness and Understanding:

+Many organizations and individuals are still not aware of the requirements of the Data Protection Act.
+Lack of understanding of the law has resulted in non-compliance and a low level of protection for personal data.
+Inadequate Resources:

+Limited resources allocated towards the implementation of the Data Protection Act by both public and private sectors.
+Inadequate funding and training opportunities for organizations to implement data protection measures.
+Limited Enforcement Mechanisms:

+The lack of clear guidelines for enforcement of the Data Protection Act has led to inconsistent enforcement of the law.
+Limited resources for the regulatory body responsible for overseeing data protection in Kenya has led to slow enforcement actions.
+Cultural and Social Challenges:

+Social and cultural attitudes towards privacy and data protection may hinder effective implementation of the Data Protection Act.
+The reluctance of individuals to share personal data due to mistrust and fear of data misuse.
+Conclusion:

+Effective implementation of the Data Protection Act in Kenya requires addressing these challenges to ensure the protection of personal data and compliance with the law.